dotnet/EntityFramework.Docs/entity-framework/core/modeling/relationships/one-to-one.md

 -->
 [!code-csharp[OneToOneRequiredFromDependentNoNavigationToDependents](../../../../samples/core/Modeling/Relationships/OneToOne.cs?name=OneToOneRequiredFromDependentNoNavigationToDependents)]

-If configuration starts from the entity with no navigation, then the type of the entity on the other end of the relationship must be explicitly specified using the generic `HasMany<>()` call.
+If configuration starts from the entity with no navigation, then the type of the entity on the other end of the relationship must be explicitly specified using the generic `HasOne<>()` call.
 For example:

 <!--
             protected override void OnModelCreating(ModelBuilder modelBuilder)